matija13795/Deep-Learning-Music-Gen/README.md

 Within NEW is where the majority of our work is focused on.
 We built an LSTM and GRU built on a subset of the large IrishMAN dataset (34, 211 songs).
 We didn't retrain the FCNN and Vanilla RNN from earlier as we would have to adapt those pipelines to the new tokenizer we built for this dataset and we didn't have time for that.
 To generate music with our models, use the sample.ipynb notebook.

 Follow inline comments for more description on our implementation

+## Setup Instructions

+1. Clone this repository
+2. Download the LSTM_model.pt file from the [Releases page](https://github.com/matija13795/Deep-Learning-Music-Gen/releases/tag/v0-beta)
+3. Place the downloaded model file in the `NEW/saved_models/` directory
+4. Now you can run the model by following the instructions as outlined in the notebooks